 Entrepreneurs collect skills like they’re Fabergé eggs.

-With so much to do when you first start your business and nobody else to do it, you have no choice but learn.
-You figure it out, you get things done, and along the way you get good at doing a lot of different things.
+With so much to do when you first start your business and nobody else to do it, you have no choice but to learn.
+You figure it out, you get things done, and along the way, you get good at doing a lot of different things.

 Your zone of excellence is stuff you’re good at, maybe even better at than a lot of other people, but there are still plenty of others out there capable of doing it much better than you.